okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 #### Additional Scopes Available for Social Authentication

-You can request additional scopes from your app flows to collect additional user data instead of using just the set of scopes defined on the Social Identity Provider.
+When using a Social Identity Provider, you can request information in stages.
+The initial request to '/oauth2/v1/authorize' can ask for a minimal set of scopes, and you can add scopes to collect additional user data in a subsequent request to the Social Identity Provider.
 This reduces friction during sign-in when users don't yet trust your app.
 For more information, see the descriptions of `idp_scope` in the [OAuth 2.0 API](https://developer.okta.com/docs/api/resources/oauth2.html#request-parameters ) and [OpenID Connect API](https://developer.okta.com/docs/api/resources/oidc.html#request-parameters-3) parameter tables.

 <!-- (OKTA-117521) -->